FishiTM/Rainbow6ServerChanger/README.md

 *A Simple Server Changer For Rainbow Six Siege*

 ## :exclamation: Important:
-* Siege Must Be Closed For The Server To Actually Change
+* Siege Must Be Closed For The Server Settings To Change

 ## How It Works:
-1. Edits All Setting Files Changing The Server
+* Edits Setting Files For All Accounts, And Changes The Server Setting